 Your days at sea are filled with presentations led by your Expedition Team on photography, wildlife, glaciology, and history.
-You can also spend time on deck looking for wildlife or chatting with your shipmates over a drink at the bar.
+In between presentations, spend time on deck looking for wildlife or chatting with your shipmates over a drink at the bar.